North America ATLAS of Plucked Instruments

 huapanguera

-Around Vera Cruz (in South East Mexico) different styles of music are in use.
+Around the town of Vera Cruz (in East Mexico) some different styles of music are in use.
 One of them is the son huasteco music.
-This is played with 3 instruments : the violin, the (big) huapanguera guitar and the small jarana huasteca guitar.
+This is played with three instruments : the violin, the (big) huapanguera guitar and the small jarana huasteca guitar.

-The huapanguera is made like a guitar (with a body shaped somewhat between a spanish guitar and a jumbo guitar ) with a flat back, and quite deep.
+The huapanguera is made like a guitar (with a body shaped somewhat between a spanish guitar and a jumbo guitar) with a flat back, and quite deep.
+The round open soundhole has often inlayed mother-of-pearl decoration

 The fingerboard is almost flush with the front, and has 8 to 10 metal (guitar-) frets; it usually stops at the body/neck join.